Ganymede-Bio/website-docusaurus/docs/nodes/File/Agilent_HPLC_Read.md

 - **output_table_metadata**
   - The name of the output table in the Ganymede data lake where the metadata from the Agilent file will be written.
 - **input_file_agilent**
   - The extension of the Agilent file to be read.
 This can be .uv, .ms, .ch, or .bin.
+For example, filling in this attribute with "*.uv" will only allow files with the extension .uv to be uploaded; this field can be left blank if no filtering is desired.

 ## User-Defined Python
 Function to convert a datafile object into a dictionary of pandas DataFrame, one for the data and another for the metadata.